ktunkiewicz/webpack-extract-translation-keys-regex/README.md

 This should be a regular expression object or simply a string.
 Plugin will internally enforce "g" and "m" flags on the provided regexp.

 The expression must have at least one outputting group block.

-By default the first group block one is considered to be the translation key.
+By default the first and third group block one is considered to be the translation key.
+That's because of the default `functionPattern` that matches two versions of `gettext` - with `"` and `'` quotes used.

 You can change this to be any block by modifying the `groupIndex` option.

 #### - `groupIndex`

-Default value: 1
+Default value: [1, 3]

 Specifies which group block from `functionPattern` contains the translation key.
+This can be integer or array of integers.

+If multiple indexes are provided - the first group which returns a value will be used.
+At least one group must return value unless plugin will throw an error.

 #### - `moduleFilter`